 Each of the 1,526 other developed properties in the city that are not single family residences have been individually surveyed to determine the specific amount of impervious surface that drains to the city’s system from each property.
 Given the wide variation in sizes of all other developed properties that are not single family residences, and the relatively small number of such properties, the city has determined that it is feasible and equitable to charge each developed non-single family residential property a fee based on its impervious surface that drains to the city’s system.
 The monthly utility fee for these properties is based upon a calculation of total impervious surface on the property that drains to the city’s drainage system divided by the ESU value to determine the Equivalent Service Unit (ESU) quantity for the property in question.
 The ESU quantity is multiplied by the Drainage System Utility Fee in the correct zone to determine the monthly service charge for the property in question.

-Zone 1, which consists of primarily the southern section of the city, has a stormwater system that is served primarily by pipes that allow stormwater to flow into the lake and river.
+Zone 1, which consists of primarily the southern section of the city, has a drainage system that is served primarily by pipes that allow stormwater to flow into the lake and river.

-Zone 2, which consists of primarily the northern section, has a stormwater system that is served primarily by grassy swales.
+Zone 2, which consists of primarily the northern section, has a drainage system that is served primarily by grassy swales.

 The costs of maintenance, replacement, and compliance with federal regulations for each of these zones is different and, therefore, it was most equitable to create the two zones for purposes of establishing the Drainage System Utility Fee.